aBlender/arduino/Pong/README.md

 # Arduboy Pong

-This is the classic Pong game written for the Arudboy, a miniture game system the size of a credit card which you can get here:
+This is the classic Pong game written for the Arduboy, a miniture game system the size of a credit card which you can get here:
 - https://arduboy.com/

 Note that this project is written for the original Arduboy library: